fenago/intro-ruby/lab_guides/Lab_3.md

 are bundles of code that get executed along with each iteration of a loop.
 Bundling code into reusable chunks is also a foundational concept.
 Another way to bundle code is by using methods, which we\'ve looked at only briefly so far.
-In the next chapter, we will go into greater depth about methods by learning how to define them, how to set different types of parameters, and how to return values from them.
+In the next lab, we will go into greater depth about methods by learning how to define them, how to set different types of parameters, and how to return values from them.